 Fishing is already tough for some, especially those with not much experience.
 But in this next tutorial, not only can beginner's better their chances of catching soemthing, its a technique that can be done easily by most.
 The video will show you how to rig 2 lures to fish at the same time.
 It may sound difficult, and for some it is, but it helps better your chances of coming home with a big one.
 So good luck, pay attention, and enjoy!

 Know your knots!
-With this free video tutorial, you'll learn how to tie a dropper loop knot.
-Dropper loop knots are usually done using myofilament and are excellent for fishing.
-The knot is easy to tie provided, of course, you know how to go about making it.
+Learn how to tie a twisted dropper loop knot with this free video tutorial.
+The twisted dropper loop is great for fishing line and requires about 10 twists to get the right feel.
 For an easy-to-follow, step-by-step overview of how to tie this useful fisherman's knot in a minute's time or less, watch this free video knot tyer's guide.

-Know your knots!
-With this free video tutorial, you'll learn how to tie an angler's loop knot.
-The angler's loop knot is a really old traditional knot that dates back to the 17th century.
-The knot is easy to tie provided, of course, you know how to go about making it.
-For an easy-to-follow, step-by-step overview of how to tie this useful fisherman's knot in a minute's time or less, watch this free video knot tyer's guide.
+Learn how to tie a release-hitch knot!
+The release hitch knot was developed to overcome the shortcomings of the Prusik knot, making it perfect for rock and mountain climbers.
+For an easy-to-follow, step-by-step overview of how to tie this useful climber's knot in a minute's time or less, watch this free video knot tyer's guide.

 When out on the ocean, it's always a smart move to make sure your electronics are close by and easily accessible.
 The best way to do so is by having it located at the t-top tower of your boat.
 So this tutorial will show you how to install a CE Smith electronics box on the t-top of your boat.
 It's easy to do and will have your equipment ready in no time.
 Enjoy!